r-uiz/Letterboxd-Analyzer/README.md

 ## Insights and Findings

-The project revealed fascinating insights such as my preference trends over different genres and how my movie ratings correlate with movie popularity and critical acclaim.
+The project revealed fascinating insights such as my preference trends over different genres and how my movie ratings correlate with directors/actors.

 ## Technologies Used